 There are dozens of cloud backup services available on the market.
 These online storage providers usually have custom apps for all popular platforms.
 This allows their users to back up a range of different drives and devices.

 Cloud Backup services usually also allow you to access your backed-up data via a web portal.
-This ensures that you can always gain access to your backed up data from anywhere and at any time.
+This ensures that you can always gain access to your backed-up data from anywhere and at any time.
 In addition, some cloud backup services allow you to recover your data on a hard disk that is delivered rather than via download.
 Some even provide physical backups to tape (which some individuals or businesses may desire because of their longevity).

 What about the cost?

-The cost for cloud backup can vary greatly, with some companies offering some limited storage space for free.
+The cost for cloud backup can vary greatly, with some companies offering limited storage space for free.
 Generally speaking, however, anybody who requires a larger amount of storage will need to pay either a monthly or yearly fee.

 It is worth noting that some backup services – such as Apple iCloud – exist exclusively for use on a single platform (in the case of iCloud it is for iOS devices only).
 However, the vast majority of cloud storage services are cross-compatible and will allow their users to backup and recover data across a variety of devices.